 Electrical components may be damaged by water.
-Do not allow water to contact electrical components or connectors.
+Do not allow water to contact electrical components or connectors

 - Before washing, make sure exhaust pipes are cool.
 Cover each pipe opening with a plastic bag secured with a strong rubber band.
 Check that the spark plugs, spark plug wire caps, oil fill cap and fuel caps are properly seated. - 2.
-Do not use abrasive cleaners.
+Do not use abrasive cleaners. - 3.
+Rinse off as much dirt and mud as possible with water running at low pressure.
+Use as little water as possible when washing near the air intake or the exhaust pipe openings.
+Dry these components thoroughly before using the motorcycle. - Clean the front fork tubes thoroughly to reduce fork seal wear and leakage.